cloudify-cosmo/getcloudify.org/guide/3.1/ui-monitoring.md

 * Network IO - TX

 # Setting up your blueprint for monitoring
-The Default dashboard will be filled only if the blueprint is configured to deliver data of the default metrics.
+The Default dashboard will display metrics only if the blueprint is configured to deliver metrics corresponding with the default dashboard's configured view.
-For example of configured blueprint, go to [cloudify-nodecellar-example]({{page.cloudify_nodecellar_example}}).
+For an example of an already configured blueprint, go to [cloudify-nodecellar-example]({{page.cloudify_nodecellar_example}}).

 # Example - Customize your dashboard
-To start customize your graph, click on the panel's title and then 'Edit' to open a panel in edit mode:
+To start customizing your graph, click on the panel's title and then 'Edit' to open a panel in edit mode:
 ![The monitoring panel edit mode](/guide/images/ui/ui-monitoring-title-edit.jpg)

-Once you in edit mode, you can edit or add new metrics under 'metrics' section:
+Under the edit mode, you can edit or add new metrics under 'metrics' section:
 ![The monitoring panel edit mode of metrics](/guide/images/ui/ui-monitoring-edit-metrics.jpg)

 To change the title / span / height of the panel click on 'General' in edit mode: